spicythunder335/aegis_bot/README.md

-# aegis_bot
-# Primary codebase for u/aegis_bot
+Primary codebase for u/aegis_bot
-# Created and maintained by u/spicythunder335
+Created and maintained by u/spicythunder335